-Sexually transmitted infections Overview of Sexually Transmitted Infections (STIs) Sexually transmitted (venereal) diseases are infections that are typically, but not exclusively, passed from person to person through sexual contact.
-Sexually transmitted infections may be caused... read more that can cause problems include the following:
+Sexually transmitted infections Overview of Sexually Transmitted Infections (STIs) Sexually transmitted infection (STI) refers to an infection that is passed through blood, semen, vaginal fluids, or other body fluids during oral, anal, or genital sex with an infected partner... read more that can cause problems include the following:

-Human immunodeficiency virus Human Immunodeficiency Virus (HIV) Infection in Children Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and causes acquired immunodeficiency syndrome (AIDS).
-Human immunodeficiency... read more (HIV) infection is transmitted to the fetus in about one fourth to one third of pregnancies if women who have the infection are not treated.
+Human immunodeficiency virus Human Immunodeficiency Virus (HIV) Infection in Children and Adolescents Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and makes people more vulnerable to other infections and some cancers... read more (HIV) infection is transmitted to the fetus in about one fourth to one third of pregnancies if women who have the infection are not treated.
 Experts recommend that women with HIV infection take antiretroviral drugs during pregnancy.
 If women take a combination of antiretroviral drugs, the risk of transmitting HIV to the fetus can be reduced to as low as 1%.
 For some women with HIV infection, cesarean delivery, planned in advance, may further reduce the risk of transmitting HIV to the baby.
 Pregnancy does not seem to speed up the progression of HIV infection in women.

 Genital herpes Herpes Simplex Virus (HSV) Infections Herpes simplex virus infection causes recurring episodes of small, painful, fluid-filled blisters on the skin, mouth, lips (cold sores), eyes, or genitals.
 This very contagious viral infection... read more can be transmitted to the baby during a vaginal delivery.
 Babies who are infected with herpes Herpes Simplex Virus (HSV) Infection in Newborns Herpes simplex virus infection usually causes only annoying, recurring blisters in healthy adults but can cause severe infection in newborns.
 Newborns may become infected at birth or after birth... read more can develop a life-threatening brain infection called herpes encephalitis.
 A herpes infection in babies can also damage other internal organs and cause skin and mouth sores, permanent brain damage, or even death.
 If women develop herpes sores in the genital area late in pregnancy or if herpes first develops during late pregnancy, women are usually advised to give birth by cesarean delivery, so that the virus is not transmitted to the baby.
 If no sores are present and herpes develops earlier, the risk of transmission is very low, and vaginal delivery is possible.